Work Processes are Everywhere

 For a better view, click on the thumbnail to download the PDF of these different process flows.

-Reduce variation in tasks
+Reduce Variation in Tasks

 Variations in making toast are expected.
 However, do organizations want operational variations when initiating an emergency shut down or delivering medication?
 How important is it within your organization that some tasks are performed the same way every time?
 If it’s critical to your operations, then a process map is a great tool to help you document those tasks.
 When building a process map it’s essential to include the people who perform the task, both seasoned and new employees.
 Other technical experts need to be included also to ensure the work process is comprehensive and anticipates risks within the task.

-Validating a work process
+Validating a Work Process

 Each box on the map is one step of the process.
 After you have developed the process map, it needs to be tested.
 Have users review the steps while performing the task.
 Are details within a step being skipped?
 Are any steps confusing?
 It’s likely that the answer is yes.
 That’s okay.
 Process mapping is an iterative process.
 Develop the process map, test it, update it, and repeat.
 Do those three steps until you have evidence that the task can be completed consistently and accurately each time.
 Hey look!
 I made a process map for making a process map.
-It can be used for any task, from complex operations like launching a space shuttle to simpler tasks like entering your time.
+It can be used for any task, from complex operations like launching a space shuttle or salvaging a cruise ship to simpler tasks like entering your time.

 When conducting a root cause analysis of a problem terms like “procedure not followed” lead directly to a review of the work process.
 A process map makes it easier to identify where gaps or confusion in the work process exist.
 Once you identify these gaps they can be corrected.
 Understanding the cause-and-effect relationships as well as the steps in the work processes provide a more thorough root cause analysis.
 Once you identify why an incident happened, you can use a process map to show how work should be completed in the future.